Research can help you get on a board

 In-person research takes it to another level

 If you want to get on a board, in-person research should always be considered.
-It can be a game changer and something that most simply do not consider.
+It can be a game changer and something that most people do not consider.
 It is something you may not be used to and will be time-consuming.
 But if you have time and commitment, you should undertake it.
 It will make you a more exceptional candidate and may also lead to other Board, personal or professional opportunities.

-In-person research involves Engaging and Connecting.
+In-person research involves Engaging and Connecting

 Engaging